 - Many people shy away from investing because they don’t understand how the stock market works and are afraid of its volatility.

 - Today, Alexander Green shares why owning stocks is the single best way to build wealth and how asset allocation reduces your risk – and fears.

-Over the last few columns, I’ve discussed the many advantages of equity ownership.
+In several of my recent columns, I’ve discussed the many advantages of equity ownership.

 Not only are stocks easy to buy and inexpensive to trade, but no other asset class – not cash, bonds, real estate or gold – has generated long-term returns that come close.